fujidana/vscode-spec-log/README.md

 # __spec__ Log File Extension for Visual Studio Code

-The extension enhances user experiences in browsing __spec__ log files with Visual Studio Code.
+The extension is designed to assist a user in browsing __spec__ log files with Visual Studio Code.
 The term _log files_ here indicates files created when __spec__ software is launched with `-l` option (e.g., `fourc -l 20210414.tlog`).

 __spec__ does not specify the filename extension of log files.